 But if you aren't quite convinced just yet, then grab another cup of coffee and let's get to finding the right ride to travel in.

 This is something of personal preference, but we definitely don't recommend operating your business in a Volkswagen Beetle, Mini Cooper, or even a Smart Car because it wouldn't be the "smart" thing to do.

 You're going to want to purchase a vehicle that's large enough to fit your equipment in, so this narrows your search down to pickup trucks, vans, large SUVs, or perhaps a small box truck.

 Make sure you properly store your equipment to avoid any spills and secure everything tightly.
-Germinator recommends franchisees to operate with a relatively new vehicle that has under 50,000 miles on it and is in excellent condition.
+Germinator recommends that franchisees operate with a relatively new vehicle with under 50,000 miles on it and is in excellent condition.

-It's important to note that a clean vehicle in good condition will make a good impression on your clients, so try not to operate a dingy and dirty vehicle.
-Since you're working in unsanitary environments filled with germs, you should definitely disinfect your vehicles periodically or if a job site experienced an outbreak.
+It's important to note that a clean vehicle in good condition will make a good impression on your clients, so try not to operate a dingy and dirty car.
+Since you're working in unsanitary environments filled with germs, you should definitely disinfect your vehicles periodically or if a job site experiences an outbreak.

 Setting Up Your Business Legally